 These ads are currently focused exclusively on retail products.
 However, the product just launched, so it could easily expand to other images in the future.

-Also, the image ads are geared specifically for mobile shoppers.
-As Google stated, mobile shopping searches increase 30% over the past year.
+Also, image ads are geared specifically for mobile shoppers.
+As Google stated, mobile shopping searches increased 30% over the past year.
 This new ad product is a direct attempt to garner some of that traffic.

-Google and Amazon right now are fighting for dominance over mobile shopping useful reference.
+Google and Amazon right now are fighting for dominance over mobile shopping.
 Right now a little over 44% of retail buyers go straight to Amazon to find their products.
 34% use Google Images to find their products, while the remaining 22% go straight to retail stores.